 To help women with ovarian cancer survive longer, the Roswell Park-University of Chicago Ovarian Cancer SPORE will focus on:

 - New ways to harness the patient’s own immune system to increase the effectiveness of treatments given after the patient is newly diagnosed or after the disease has returned.

 - Identification of immune-system pathways that predict how patients will probably respond to different therapies, making it possible to better match patients to treatments that will work best for them.

-The Roswell Park - UPCI Ovarian Cancer SPORE exists to improve the prevention and treatment of ovarian cancer through individual translational research projects, supportive cores, developmental research programs, career development programs, and synergistic programs.
+The Roswell Park-University of Chicago Ovarian Cancer SPORE exists to improve the treatment of ovarian cancer through a highly coordinated, collaborative infrastructure that includes individual translational research projects, supportive cores and programs including developmental research and career development.